Programming Distributed Collective Processes in the eXchange Calculus: Distributed Collective Processes in XC

+Figure \ref{fig:spawn:sem} presents the semantics of the spawn built-in, relative to the \sysname\ semantics \revB{presented in \Cref{ssec:opsem}}.
 In order to introduce the $\spawnK$ construct, it is necessary to extend the auxiliary definition of value-trees (highlighted in grey), to also allow for maps from local literals $\lvalue$ (identifiers of the running processes) to their corresponding value-trees.
 Then, rule \ruleNameSize{[A-SPAWN]} can be written by naturally porting the similar rule in \cite{casadei2019aggregate}, while using the fact that the Boolean returned by the process is an \excvalue, and thus can be different for different neighbours. \revA{In this rule, a list of \emph{process keys} $\overline k$ is computed by adjoining \emph{(i)} the keys $\anyvaluealt^k(\deviceId)$ currently present in the second argument $\anyvaluealt^k$ of $\spawnK$ for the current device $\deviceId$; \emph{(ii)} the keys that any neighbour $\deviceId'$ broadcast in their last message $\Trees(\deviceId')$, provided that the corresponding Boolean value $b$ returned was true for the current device $b(\deviceId) = \truevalue$ (thus, demanding process expansion to $\deviceId$).
 To realise ``multiple alignment'', for each key $k_i$, the process $\anyvaluealt^p$ is applied to $k_i$ with respect to the part of the value-tree environment $\piIof{1}{\piBof{k_i}{\Trees}}$ that corresponds to key $k_i$, producing $\anyvaluealt_i;\vtree_i$ as a result.
 Finally, the construct concludes returning the maps $\envmap{\overline k}{\overline \anyvaluealt};\envmap{\overline k}{\overline \vtree}$ mapping process keys to their evaluation result.}